VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P3S.md

 + **<u>Blazing Rain</u>:**
 Periodic raid-wide AoE dealing small <span class='magic'>magical damage</span> during the add phase.
 Small *Sunbirds* will spawn on cardinal.
 After 30 seconds, they will cast **Great Whirlwind** dealing high raid-wide <span class='magic'>magical damage</span>.
 Once dead, they will reborn into bigger *Sunbirds*.
 After 45 seconds, they will cast **Great Whirlwind** dealing high raid-wide <span class='magic'>magical damage</span>.
 Once they are reborn, they will cast **Fireglide Sweep**.
-They will tether themself to a random Tank/Healer and that player will be tethered to a random DPS (roles here can be randomly swaped).
+They will tether themselves to a random Tank/Healer and that player will be tethered to a random DPS (roles here can be randomly swapped).
 After 10 seconds, they will to the first player they're tethered with and soon after, to the seconds. **Fireglide Sweep** is a line AoE dealing <span class='phys'>physical damage</span> and applying a <span class='debuff'>Blunt Resistance Down</span> to anyone of its path.
 When all adds are dead, any *Sunbirds* close to another one will raise and fuse with *Phoinix* filling the boss' gauge.

 ___